ubergarm/r1-ktransformers-guide/README.md

 $ uv pip install flash_attn --no-build-isolation
 ```

-#### 4.5 Upgrade to v0.3 preview binary jawn
+#### 4.5 OPTIONAL Upgrade to v0.3 preview binary only if you have Intel Xeon with AMX support ???
 Optional for latest stuff in FAQ.
+Seems to crash -- oh it is only for `Intel AMX Optimization` lol...
 ```
 # first backup the website dist e.g.
 mkdir backups